Posts

 Image

-HTTP Smuggling is a technique used by attackers to inject malicious requests into a web application.
+Protecting Adobe Experience Manager from HTTP Smuggling Attacks HTTP Smuggling is a technique used by attackers to inject malicious requests into a web application.
 This can cause significant security risks and data breaches if not addressed properly.
 In this blog, we will discuss what HTTP Smuggling is, how it can be exploited, and the solution to prevent it in Adobe Experience Manager (AEM).
 What is HTTP Smuggling?
 HTTP Smuggling is a technique where attackers can manipulate the HTTP requests sent to a web server to bypass security mechanisms.
 The attacker can manipulate the request in a way that makes it look like a legitimate request to the server, but in reality, it is carrying malicious payloads.
 This technique is particularly dangerous because it can be used to bypass firewalls, intrusion detection systems, and web application firewalls (WAFs).
 How can HTTP Smuggling be Exploited in AEM?
 AEM is a popular web content management system used by organizations worldwide.
-As with any web application, AEM is vulnerable to HTTP Smuggling attacks if ...
+As with any ...

 Security best Practice in AEM